AxelBanderet/sigfox-blockchain/readme.md

 #### 2. Function App: Parsing the raw data

-In this second step, we first need to configure a Function App to parse the data from hexadecimal caracters into understandable data such as Temperature and Humidity decimal values.
+In this second step, we first need to configure a Function App to parse the data from hexadecimal string into understandable data such as Temperature and Humidity decimal values.

 Note that once done, instead of pushing the data into an Event Hub we will chose instead to output it in a Service Bus.
-Also, in the interest of simplification, we will need to "Round" those decimal parsed values.
+Also, in the interest of simplification/integration, we will need to "Round" those decimal parsed values.

 Create a *SensitV3Parser* Function App